lanceman2/quickbuild/README.md

 yourself.

-The top examples directory cannot be built in an alternate directory like the example projects (sub-directories) can.
+The top examples directory cannot be built in an alternate build directory like the example projects (sub-directories) can.

 ## Development Notes